 To earn this valuable new certification, participants must:

-- Successfully complete all five modules within the VA Talent Management System (TMS) or TrainingFinder Real-time Affiliate Integrated Network (TRAIN), and upload the certification of completion for each module within the ACPM account.
+- Successfully complete all five modules within the VA Talent Management System (TMS) or TrainingFinder Real-time Affiliate Integrated Network (TRAIN), and upload the certification of completion for each module with ACPM at this link.

-- Successfully complete the certification exam, hosted on ACPM’s learning management system.
+- Once the upload of documents has been verfiied (this may take up to five days), successfully complete the certification exam, hosted on ACPM’s learning management system here.

 The five modules are available on-demand and may be completed according to each participant’s personal schedule.
 To ensure the integrity of the certification program, once a participant begins the program, they must complete all modules and the certification exam within a six-month period.
 Failure to complete all components with the six-month time frame will result in an individual needing to re-take individual models in order to sit for the certification exam.